 Dark Matter is a full science fiction conversion for 5th Edition that unlocks a universe of adventure for your table, without leaving your favorite fantasy staples behind.

 Everything in Dark Matter, from character options to space combat, is easy to learn, generic enough to use with any sci-fi setting, and made to work with 5th Edition.
-We take great pride in making sure that everything we write is fun and balanced for everyone who plays.
+Moreover, this entire 298-page book is filled with gorgeous illustrations from start to finish.